SCHIER 2026

 About the instructor:

-Andreas Mühling leads the computer science education research group at the Leibniz Institute for Mathematics and Science Education (IPN) and at Kiel University.
-His research focuses on empirical research in K-12 computer science education, particularly programming and AI literacy both from learners and teachers perspectives.
+Andreas Mühling is heading the computer science education research group at the Leibniz Institute for Mathematics and Science Education (IPN) and at Kiel University.
+He focuses on empirical research in K12 computer science with a focus on compuational problem solving and AI literacy, both from learners and teachers perspectives.

 Learn more about the instructor Prof Andreas Mühling.